Light63/DSAProject/README.md

  Number of Sample Question Papers Practised: This is the number of practice questions or mock exams the student has completed.
 Practising questions can help improve exam readiness and confidence.

+ ---

 ### Technologies/Tools used

+ Python– for programming, Pandas– for data cleaning and analysis, NumPy– for numerical

+ Scikit-learn– for machine learning modelling, Streamlit– to build the backend of the web application

+ and HTML, CSS, JavaScript– to create the user interface

+ ---

 ### Exploratory Data Analysis(EDA)
 ### Data Visualisation
 ### AI/ML